1DSAG/UI5-Best-Practice/docs/odata/v2vsv4.markdown

 ## NOTE

 Due to the limited feature scope of this version of the SAPUI5 OData V4 model, check that all required features are in place before developing applications.
 Double check the detailed [documentation](https://help.sap.com/viewer/468a97775123488ab3345a0c48cadd8f/1809.000/en-US/e1b625940c104b558e52f47afe5ddb4f.html) of the features, as certain parts of a feature may be missing although you might expect these parts as given.
 Some controls might not work due to small incompatibilities compared to `sap.ui.model.odata.(v2.)ODataModel`, or due to missing features in the model (like tree binding).
-This also applies to SmartControls (`sap.ui.comp`) and Fiori Elements which do not support the SAPUI5 OData V4 model in general as well as to controls like TreeTable and AnalyticalTable which are not supported in conjunction with the SAPUI5 OData V4 model.
-The interface for applications has been changed for easier and more efficient use of the model.

 ---